thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

 Attempts to evaluate a restricted expression in one of the above scenarios will result in a template processing exception being raised at runtime.

-It is importent to note that **any checks not explicitly listed above will not be performed**, and that these checks can never be considered a replacement for data and user input validation at the application's code.
+It is important to note that **any checks not explicitly listed above will not be performed**, and that these checks can never be considered a replacement for data and user input validation at the application's code.